-A dear friend of mine spent her holidays in the Vaucluse and invited me to go and see this light show in a former quarry.
-As I don’t know this area very well, I was very curious to go, especially after she showed me pictures of last year’s show.
-First, we had a lovely lunch at Les Baux-de-Provence (which is a real treasure as well).
+A dear friend of mine spent her holidays in the Vaucluse and invited me to go and see this light show in a former quarry, called ‘carrière’ in French.
+As I don’t know this area very well, I was very curious to go, especially after she showed me pictures of last year’s show starring Dalí.
+My friend suggested I buy my ticket in advance, picking the date and hour, and lucky I did.
+This way, I could skip the queue and go straight into this utterly fantastic exhibition.

 Pierre du Midi

-The former quarry is the perfect place to display art in a different way.
-First of all, there is the quarry itself.
-With its immense space and 14-metre high walls it kind of looks like a stone cathedral.
-Second of all: when you add light and music, you get a true spectacle.
-And finally, since its launch in 2012 the theme changes yearly.
+The former carrière des Grands Fonds is the perfect place to display art in a different way.
+Of course, there is the quarry itself.
+With its immense space and 14-metre-high walls, the interior kind of looks like a stone cathedral.
+Then, when you add light and music, you get a true spectacle that brings art to life.
+Since its launch in 2012, the theme changes every year.
 Masterpieces by great artists are projected on the floor and walls, from Van Gogh to Chagall and from Bosch to Picasso.

-My friend suggested I buy my ticket in advance, and lucky I did.
-This way, I could skip the queue and go straight into this utterly fantastic exhibition.
-There are two shows; I arrived in the middle of the Picasso one.
-After Picasso there was a little break, but soon enough the even brighter Flower Power show started.
+In 2021, there are two shows; I arrived in the middle of the Cézanne one.
+After Cézanne, there was a little break, and then soon enough the colourful Kandinsky show started.
 Les Carrières de Lumières works with top-notch, high-performance technology to create these extraordinary audio-visual shows.
-The artists use no less than 70 video projectors to immerse yourself in a completely different world.
-I was standing in the moving decor, giant images floated under me, next to me and above me, all accompanied by great music.
-I absolutely loved it!
+The artists use no less than 70 video projectors to immerse the audience in a completely different world.
+The brilliance of the moving decor dizzied me.
+Giant images of the artists’ paintings floated under me, next to me and above me, all accompanied by great music.
+For a moment, I found myself walking through the history of art, and I absolutely loved it!